 SSAP No. 26R--Bonds

-SSAP No. 43R—Loan-Backed and Structured Securities
+SSAP No. 43R—Asset-Backed Securities (renamed from Loan-Backed and Structured Securities)

-Although there will be new statutory accounting concepts added to these SSAPs, certain aspects of the SSAPs will be retained and unchanged.
-With this approach, all of the relevant guidance will be in the original SSAPs for these investment types, which will allow the continuation of prior references when discussing these investment structures.
+For SSAP No. 26R, the revisions capture the full bond definition, determining whether a security qualifies as either an issuer credit obligation or an asset backed security.
+The accounting guidance for issuer credit obligations is retained within SSAP No. 26R and is not changed with the inclusion of the bond definition.
+Other revisions include transition guidance, to reclassify debt securities that do not qualify as bonds from Schedule D-1 to the subsequent schedule and to delete the glossary as no longer necessary.

+For SSAP No. 43R, revisions have been proposed to reorder and streamline the existing guidance.
+Although the broad measurement concepts and requirements to assess cash flows have not changed, the guidance specific to whether collection of cash flows is probable, not probable, or pertains to a beneficial interest has been eliminated.
+Instead, the guidance has been rewritten to provide consistent guidance for the assessment of cash flows and considering the impact of prepayments.
+These revisions are not expected to result in significant deviations from past practice, as the resulting guidance is believed to be reflective of prominent past industry interpretations.
+Clarifications have been included to ensure recognition of an other-than-temporary impairment whenever a security is in an impaired state (fair value is less than amortized cost, regardless if an unrealized loss has been recognized) and there is an adverse change in cash flows expected to be collected.
+Other revisions include transition guidance to reclassify debt securities that do not qualify as bonds from Schedule D-1 to the subsequent schedule as well as to incorporate guidance that prohibits reporting ABS as cash equivalents / short-term investments and transition to reclassify any securities reported as such as of the effective date.

-In addition to the revisions to SSAP No. 26R and SSAP No. 43R, additional new statutory accounting concepts are expected to detail the accounting and reporting for structures that do not qualify as bonds.
+In addition to SSAP No. 26R and SSAP No. 43R, Exhibit ___, details “revisions to other SSAPs.”
+This section identifies all SSAPs that have modified guidance, including revisions to SSAP No. 2R—Cash, Cash Equivalents, Drafts and Short-Term Investments to restrict ABS from being in scope and SSAP No. 21R—Other Admitted Assets, which details the guidance for debt securities that do not qualify as bonds.

-History of the Definition / Scope Development of SSAP No. 43R
+History of Definition / Scope Development of SSAP No. 43R – Before the Principles-Based Definition

-The following section details the historical development of SSAP No. 43R.
+The following section details the historical development of SSAP No. 43R along with the prior benefits for reporting investments in scope of SSAP No. 43R and key issues from the prior guidance.
 Due to various revisions that have been reflected since its original adoption, this information is retained for historical reference on the SSAP No. 43R guidance prior to the reflection of the principles-based bond proposal.

 SSAP No. 43—Loan-backed and Structured Securities was originally effective with the SAP codification and resulted with separate guidance for “bonds” (in SSAP No. 26) and “loan-backed and structured securities” (in SSAP No. 43).
 (The initial guidance indicated that investments in scope of SSAP No. 43 met the definition of a bond in SSAP No. 26—Bonds, excluding Loan-backed and Structured Securities.)
 Although most of the guidance between the original SSAP No. 26 and SSAP No. 43 was the same, the guidance in SSAP No. 43 recognized the need to review (at least quarterly) the assumptions and resulting cash flows of the underlying loans, as changes in assumptions could necessitate a recalculation of the effective yield or other-than-temporary impairment.